ssorj/quiver/README.md

 execution parameters, selecting the implementation, and reporting statistics.

-The `quiver` command makes it easy to launch `quiver-arrow` instances.
+The `quiver` command launches a pair of `quiver-arrow` instances, one sender and one receiver.
-In the future, it will collate the results from the individual `quiver-arrow` runs and produce a consolidated report.

 ## Installation